 As data analysts, we often overlook the value of visualizing our PPC data.
-Lucky for us, the AdWords Report Editor has made data visualization easier than ever.
+Lucky for us, the Google Ads Report Editor has made data visualization easier than ever.
 This handy tool allows your average PPC analyst to become an everyday Bob Ross of data visualization.
-Custom graphs and charts are an extremely useful problem-solving tool and continue to guide our AdWords optimization efforts at Clearlink.
+Custom graphs and charts are an extremely useful problem-solving tool and continue to guide our Google Ads optimization efforts at Clearlink.

 If you’re not using the Report Editor, we highly recommend taking it for a spin.
 We’ve provided our top 10 most useful graphs and charts to get you started.
 Visualizing your data with these reports will help you focus on the best optimization opportunities in your account.